Tickling Russia with sanctions

 Ukraine’s main mistake was thinking the West would fight.

-The West’s main mistake is thinking it would not have to fight after Putin devoured enough of Ukraine to satisfy his appetite.
+The West’s main mistake is thinking it would not have to fight after Putin’s war spread to NATO-member states.

 Putin doesn’t eat from hunger.
 He eats from fear, and fear has large eyes.